Pierre Lagrée: Arrest, trial and execution

 Unbeknownst to him, Lagrée was seen leaving the residence by several locals.
 When the crime scene was discovered on the next day, they immediately notified Inspector Le Gall, claiming that they had last seen the 19-year-old Lagrée, a notorious thief with a bad reputation, exiting the household on the night of the crime.
 Upon the Inspector's orders, Lagrée was arrested and interrogated; during the interrogation, authorities noticed what appeared to be washed bloodstains on his clothes and scratches on his face.
 Believing that they had caught their culprit, he was imprisoned in Saint-Brieuc until it could be decided whether Lagrée would be tried before a civilian or military court.

 Immediately after his arrest, theories emerged that he also might be Bitel's killer.
 While Lagrée readily confessed to the Monvieux murders, he initially denied culpability in the former's killing.
 When queried about the Monveiux killing, Lagrée calmly and without emotion recounted that his sole reason was theft, and that he regretted killing the children.
 In April 1916, it was decided that he would be tried in a military court, after which Lagrée was transported to the military prison in Rennes.
 His trial was scheduled for 25 July.

 While he was incarcerated at the Rennes Military Prison, Lagrée attempted to escape on 16 July by overpowering the two guards watching over him, Redon and Le Bourdonnec, stabbing the latter with his own bayonet in the stomach.
 However, Le Bourdonnec's cries of pain alerted other guards, who came in and immediately subdued the convict.
-Both soldiers later recovered from the attempted attack, and two counts of attempted murder were added to Lagrée future trial.
+Both soldiers later recovered from the attempted attack, and two counts of attempted murder were added to Lagrée's future trial.

 During his trial, much to the spectators' shock, Lagrée calmly recalled the details of both crime scenes when questioned by the magistrate.
-Questions regarding his sanity were raised, but the attending psychiatrists testified that the defendant was well-aware of what he had done and had no regrets doing it.
-As a result, he was then found guilty and sentenced to death, to which Lagrée reportedly showed no emotion when his death warrant was read out.
+Questions regarding his sanity were raised, but the attending psychiatrists testified that the defendant was well aware of what he had done and had no remorse.
+Lagrée was found guilty and sentenced to death, to which he reportedly showed no emotion when his death warrant was read out.

 On 21 August 1916, Pierre Lagrée was executed by firing squad at the Rennes Military Prison, with more than a hundred people attending the event.
 When asked by the rapporteur, Capt.
-Dauvillier, whether he wanted to make a final statement, Lagrée confessed that he had committed two murders while residing in New York, before begging for forgiveness from the French people, God, and his regiment.
-He also requested that he not be blindfolded during the execution, but this second request was not granted.
+Dauvillier, whether he wanted to make a final statement, Lagrée confessed to committing two additional murders while residing in New York, before begging for forgiveness from the French people, God, and his regiment.
+He also requested that he not be blindfolded during the execution, but this request was not granted.